KalebHawkins/fitquest/README.md

 Fitquest is a simple workout log.
 It was designed to take away all of the fluff of exercising.
 Most workout apps are over complicated.
 Notebooks are hard to keep up with and I don't know about you but my handwriting is terrible.

-FitQuest is probably the simplest workout log you'll ever use.
+Fitquest is probably the simplest workout log you'll ever use.
 Set a goal, e.g, 100 Push-ups.
 That is 100 push-ups in a single set.
 Now do push-ups.
 Log how many you did using Fitquest.

-FitQuest is as simple as it sounds.
+Fitquest is as simple as it sounds.

-## Usage
+## Cli Usage

 ### Adding Exercises to Track